erikmccomb/dps-react-assessment/notes.md

 sunday 11:00am - break. looked at the pagination requirement and i dont know what to do.
                - skipping it for now, and doing section 3

+sunday 12:00pm-12:46 - Cant show an individual beer. now i can. commit now so i can remember what i did.